pyrogram/pyrogram/docs/source/intro/start.rst

 -------------

 That was just a quick overview that barely scratched the surface!
-In the next few pages of the introduction, we'll take a much more in-depth look of what we have just done.
+In the next few pages of the introduction, we'll take a much more in-depth look of what we have just done above.

-Feeling eager?
+Feeling eager to continue?
 You can take a shortcut to `Calling Methods`_ and come back later to learn some more details.

 .. _community: //t.me/pyrogramchat
 .. _Calling Methods: ../start/invoking